armory/docs-cdaas/content/en/deployment/strategies/blue-green.md

 targets:
   staging:
     account: <your-remote-network-agent-identifier> # the name of the RNA you installed in your cluster
-    namespace: <your-namespace> # defined in namespace-staging.yaml
+    namespace: <your-namespace> # the namespace you want to deploy to
-    strategy: blue-green-deploy-strat
+    strategy: <name-for-your-blue-green-strategy>
 manifests:
-  - path: manifests/your-app.yaml # replace with the name of your app manifest
+  - path: manifests/<your-app>.yaml # the path to and name of your app manifest
 strategies:
-  blue-green-deploy-strat:
+  <name-for-your-blue-green-strategy>:
     blueGreen:
       redirectTrafficAfter:
         - pause: